microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/devicemanagement-monitoring.md

 > [!Note]
 > Currently this API set supports only [Windows 365](/windows-365/overview) and Cloud PC scenarios.
 It allows admins to set up rules to alert issues with provisioning Cloud PCs, uploading Cloud PC images, and checking Azure network connections.
 >
-> Have a different scenario that can use programmatic alert support on the Microsoft Endpoint Manager admin center?
-[Suggest a feature or vote for existing feature requests](https://developer.microsoft.com/en-us/graph/support).
+> Have a different scenario that can use additional programmatic alert support on the Microsoft Endpoint Manager admin center?
+[Suggest the feature or vote for existing feature requests](https://developer.microsoft.com/en-us/graph/support).

 ## Properties